 - Pay as you drive discounts.

-If your current HI auto insurance carrier doesn’t reward eco-friendly driving, find one that does.
+If your current Hawaii auto insurance carrier doesn't reward eco-friendly driving, find one that does.
 Compare auto insurance rates online and save some green for going green.

 Qualified residential and commercial customers of the following companies can save money on their electric bill by taking advantage of time-of-use and off-peak nighttime rates when charging their plug-in electric vehicle (PEV):